• Skip to primary navigation

 Yes, absolutely.

-It will probably be sold in cubes, and the recipe calls for slices– but that’s simply because I think it’s easier to slice a butternut squash than cube it.
-The shape doesn’t really matter in this recipe.
+It will probably be sold in cubes, and the recipe calls for slices-- but that's simply because I think it's easier to slice a butternut squash than cube it.
+The shape doesn't really matter in this recipe.

-Can I Make This Beer Cheese Soup Gluten-Free?
+Can I Make This Soup Gluten-Free?

 Yes!
 Just grab your favorite gluten-free beer and use it instead of a traditional lager.